Pólvora: Los Revolucionarios del Terror

-Pólvora left Los Cancerberos in late November, 2012 and began teaming up with Rey Escorpión and Dragón Rojo, Jr. in their feud against Escorpión and Rojo's former Los Guerreros del Infierno team mates Último Guerrero, Niebla Roja and former Cancerbero Euforia.
+Pólvora left Los Cancerberos in late November, 2012 and began teaming up with Rey Escorpión and Dragón Rojo, Jr. in their feud against Escorpión and Rojo's former Los Guerreros del Infierno teammates Último Guerrero, Niebla Roja and former Cancerbero Euforia.
 The group was later named Los Revolucionarios del Terror ("The Revolutionaries of Terror").
-On November 11, 2012 Pólvora defeated Máscara Dorada to win the CMLL World Welterweight Championship during CMLL's Sunday night show in Arena Mexico.
+On November 11, 2012, Pólvora defeated Máscara Dorada to win the CMLL World Welterweight Championship during CMLL's Sunday night show in Arena Mexico.
 In late 2012/early 2013 Pólvora worked a series of matches against Valiente, building to a title match between the two as they fought for Pólvora's CMLL World Welterweight Championship.
 The match took place on XXXX and saw Pólvora retain the championship.
 In March 2013 Pólvora and Valiente were teamed up for the 2013 Torneo Nacional de Parejas Increibles ("National Incredible Pairs Tournament") a tag team tournament where the concept was that rivals would be forced to work together to win the tournament.
 While the two managed to work together they still lost their first round match to the team of Atlantis and Último Guerrero.
 On February 16, 2014, Pólvora lost the CMLL World Welterweight Championship to Místico.
 In July 2014, Dragón Rojo, Jr. quit Los Revolucionarios del Terror, but returned less than a year later.
 In January 2015, Pólvora made his New Japan Pro-Wrestling (NJPW) debut, when he worked the Fantastica Mania 2015 tour, co-produced by CMLL and NJPW.
 Pólvora worked the entire tour opposite Místico, culminating in a singles match between the two on January 19, where Místico was victorious.

+Los Chacales Del Ring

+Dragon Rojo Jr. & Polvora last teamed together in January 2019, signalling an end to Los Revolucionarios del Terror.
+Thereafter, Polvora's career slowed down.
+Aside from a 5-month Mexican National Tag Team Championship reign with Felino Jr. in 2021, his next point of note came on the 10th May, 2023 Informa, where it was announced he was forming a team with Okumura & El Coyote named Los Chacales Del Ring ("The Jackals of the Ring").
+Although the unit drifted apart by 2025, Polvora & Coyote continued to team occasionally, resulting in their inclusion in the Infierno en el Ring match at the 2026 Sin Salida event.
+In a rarity for an Infierno match, multiple tag teams continued to feud coming out of it.
+This led to an 8-man "reverse Torneo cibernetico" Lucha de Apuestas match at the 2026 Homenaje a Dos Leyendas, which Polvora ultimately lost to Max Star, thus relinquishing his mask.

+Shortly thereafter, Polvora announced that he & Coyote were forming a new trio with Vaquero Jr. named Los Forajidos.